aliesbelik/load-testing-toolkit/README.md

 > *“I have enough trouble with useful information, never mind being burdened with what is useless.”*\
 > ― Erlend Loe, Naïve.
 Super

-Collection of **open source** tools for debugging, benchmarking, load and stress testing your code or services.
+Collection of **open-source** tools for debugging, benchmarking, load and stress testing your code or services.

 **NOTE:** Unfortunately I've found this original *awesome* collection too late: [__awesome-http-benchmark__](https://github.com/denji/awesome-http-benchmark).\
 Feel free to follow and contribute to it instead of this collection, which remains my personal variation and working copy.